karlpatrikbergman/docker-macvlan-example/README.md

 ```
 Now I know the gateway for the network where my vm resides, and also the subnet from which to find  available ip addresses.
 ### Docker Machine
+I have used docker machine to install docker engine on my vm "pabe_test", and will use it to execute docker commands remotely.
+An alternative is to ssh to the vm, install docker and run commands.
 Go to local directory of this project:
 ```shell
 [root@pabe-test-machine ~]# exit